fent/node-ytdl-core/README.md

 ## Handling Separate Streams

-Typically 1080p or better video does not have audio encoded with it.
-The audio must be downloaded separately and merged via an appropriate encoding library. `ffmpeg` is the most widely used tool, with many [Node.js modules available](https://www.npmjs.com/search?q=ffmpeg).
+Typically 1080p or better videos do not have audio encoded with it.
+The audio must be downloaded separately and merged via an encoding library. `ffmpeg` is the most widely used tool, with many [Node.js modules available](https://www.npmjs.com/search?q=ffmpeg).
 Use the `format` objects returned from `ytdl.getInfo` to download specific streams to combine to fit your needs.
 Look at [example/ffmpeg.js](example/ffmpeg.js) for an example on doing this.

 ## What if it stops working?